Best Cities in Arizona Where Renters Can Stretch Their Income the Furthest

 Share this article:

-Veronica Grecu is a senior creative writer and researcher for RentCafe.
-With more than 10 years of experience in the real estate industry, she covers a variety of topics in residential and commercial real estate, including trends and industry news.
-Previously, she was involved in producing content for Multi-Housing News, Commercial Property Executive and Yardi Matrix.
-Veronica’s academic background includes a B.A. in Applied Modern Languages and an M.A. in Advertising and PR.
+Veronica Grecu is a senior creative writer and research analyst for RentCafe.
+With more than 14 years of experience in the real estate industry, she covers a variety of topics in the apartment market, including rental competitiveness, new construction and other industry trends.
+Her work has been featured in top publications like The New York Times, The Washington Post, The Wall Street Journal, The Philadelphia Inquirer, The Miami Herald, CNN, CNBC, and more.
+Prior to RentCafe, Veronica was involved in producing real estate content for Multi-Housing News, Commercial Property Executive and Yardi Matrix.
+She holds a B.A. in Applied Modern Languages and an M.A. in Advertising and PR.

 Related posts

-Cost of Living in San Diego: What to Expect When Living Here as a Renter
+Cost of Living in Phoenix: What to Expect When Living Here as a Renter